 The plain language of the MMMA supports this view.
-Section 4 refers to a "qualifying patient who has been issued and possesses a registry identification card" and protects a qualifying patient from "arrest, prosecution, or penalty in any manner" MCL 333.26424(a).
+Section 4 refers to a "qualifying patient who has been issued and possesses a registry identification card" and protects a qualifying patient from "arrest, prosecution, or penalty in any manner..."
+MCL 333.26424(a).
 On the other hand, § 8(a) refers only to a "patient," not a qualifying patient, and only permits a patient to "assert the medical purpose for using marihuana as a defense to any prosecution involving marihuana" MCL 333.26428(a).
 Thus, adherence to § 4 provides protection that differs from that of § 8.
-Because of the differing levels of protection in sections 4 and 8, the plain language of the statute establishes that § 8 is applicable for a patient who does not satisfy § 4.
+Because of the differing levels of protection in §§ 4 and 8, the plain language of the statute establishes that § 8 is applicable for a patient who does not satisfy § 4.

 The language of the ballot proposal itself supports this interpretation.
-The ballot proposal, Proposal 08-1, stated that the law would:
+The ballot proposal, Proposal 08-1, stated that the law would do the following:

-• Permit physician approved use of marijuana by registered patients with debilitating medical conditions including cancer, glaucoma, HIV, AIDS, hepatitis C, MS and other conditions as may be approved by the Department of Community Health.
+- Permit physician approved use of marijuana by registered patients with debilitating medical conditions including cancer, glaucoma, HIV, AIDS, hepatitis C, MS and other conditions as may be approved by the Department of Community Health. - Permit registered individuals to grow limited amounts of marijuana for qualifying patients in an enclosed, locked facility.